 - Successfully complete at least four dual-enrollment courses through the Career and College Promise program at SCC with a GPA of 2.0 or higher and a 67% completion rate by the time of high school graduation.

 - Apply to Sandhills as a degree-seeking student by completing the online admissions application at sandhills.edu.

 - More than likely, you have already completed an SCC admissions application for the Career and College Promise Program (CCP) in high school, but a new admissions application is required when you become a college student.

 - After you submit your new SCC admissions application, you will receive an acceptance letter with more detail regarding orientation dates and testing/exemption information.

 - Apply for the Sandhills Promise by completing the online SCC scholarship application at scholarships.sandhills.edu.

 The SCC scholarship application serves as your application for the Sandhills Promise.

-The following requirements must be met by July 11, 2019 in order to participate in the Promise program.
+The following requirements must be met by July 09, 2020 in order to ensure your Sandhills Promise eligibility.